 Film vs. Television

-It was pretty unanimous among those that I spoke with that if a career in television development or writing for television is what you're after then Los Angeles is definitely where you should be.
+Many in the industry say that if a career in television development or writing for television is what you're after then Los Angeles is definitely where you should be.
 Although there are numerous productions currently based in New York, most of the development work happens in Los Angeles.

 For film jobs, even though the major studios are based in Hollywood, there are still ample opportunities for a wide variety of careers in both New York and Los Angeles.
-All bases are covered from production development to production services to production support.
+All bases are covered from the production development to production services to production support.

 Although there are numerous other respectable organizations, these three have programs that are consistently recognized for breeding highly qualified graduates.